SeriousOldMan/Simulator-Controller/Docs/Using Simulator Controller.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Team%20Settings%20Package.JPG)

 Now you can zip this folder and send it to your team mates.
-The have to unzip it, start "Simulator Setup" and use the special preset "Import Settings for your team" to import the stuff.
+They have to unzip it, start "Simulator Setup" and use the special preset "Import Settings for your team" to import the stuff.

 ### Voice Commands